TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: array-back, find-replace, walk-back.
-A copy of the source code may be downloaded from https://github.com/75lb/array-back.git (array-back), https://github.com/75lb/find-replace.git (find-replace), https://github.com/75lb/walk-back.git (walk-back).
+The following software may be included in this product: array-back, find-replace, table-layout, walk-back.
+A copy of the source code may be downloaded from https://github.com/75lb/array-back.git (array-back), https://github.com/75lb/find-replace.git (find-replace), https://github.com/75lb/table-layout.git (table-layout), https://github.com/75lb/walk-back.git (walk-back).
 This software contains the following license and notice below:

 The MIT License (MIT)